 The Course started in the 2005-2006 academic year under the name “Specialized Degree Course in Nursing and Midwifery Sciences”, before taking the current name in the 2011-2012 AY, in accordance with new regulations (Ministerial Decree 270/04).
-From its first year, the Course has been characterized by a multidisciplinary approach, which focuses on its fields of interest and development, namely:
+From its first year, the Course has featured a multidisciplinary approach, focusing on its fields of interest and development, namely:

 • Management area (organization – management)

 • Research area

 • Advanced clinical area (aimed at the study and development of nursing/midwifery management experience, as in the case, for example, of some types of long hospital stays).